md5sam/Falcon2Fastg/README.md

 ### Caveats :

-Each overlap between a pair of reads is currently reported as two edges.

 Faked a constant coverage of "50" because Bandage expects coverage information in the FASTG record headers.

 Length record in FASTG header set to a constant "500".
 However, this does not seem to affect Bandage, which correctly calculates the read length